colbyn/commands/README.md

 ![example](./example.gif)

-## A perfect example featuring the AWS CLI.
+## A perfect example featuring the aws cli (i.e. because tool is incredibly VERBOSE).
 > Notice that this is basically bash + misc. conveniences like an indentation sensitive parser.

 ```